bschollnick/QuickBBS/docs/design documents/interactive_fiction_and_quickbbs.md

-and the full arithmetic/comparison/logic/string operator set, tunnels, functions and threads, LIST values with their complete operator family, sequences/cycles/shuffles backed by a seeded RNG port, the remaining visit-count/turn-count/tag operations, `EXTERNAL` function dispatch to real host bindings (falling back to a story's own Ink fallback when no binding is provided or the story isn't trusted), and full `to_dict()`/`from_dict()` state serialization — a saved game round-trips through plain JSON, including a call frame mid-tunnel or mid-function-call and every transient mid-eval-run flag needed to resume correctly.
-It is validated against real `inklecate`-compiled output and real `inklecate`/`inkjs` play transcripts, not only hand-authored test fixtures (§1.3) — the project's standing rule is that an algorithm this central is checked against real data before being trusted, not spot-checked.
+and the full arithmetic/comparison/logic/string operator set, tunnels, functions and threads, LIST values with their complete operator family, sequences/cycles/shuffles backed by a seeded RNG port, the remaining visit-count/turn-count/tag operations, `EXTERNAL` function dispatch to the application's real bindings (falling back to a story's own Ink fallback when no binding is provided or the story isn't trusted), and full `to_dict()`/`from_dict()` state serialization — a saved game round-trips through plain JSON, including a call frame mid-tunnel or mid-function-call and every transient mid-eval-run flag needed to resume correctly.
+It is validated against real `inklecate`-compiled output and real `inklecate`/`inkjs` play transcripts, not only hand-authored test fixtures (Section 1.3) — the project's standing rule is that an algorithm this central is checked against real data before being trusted, not spot-checked.

-Not yet implemented in the interpreter: Ink's `ref` keyword (pass-by-reference function parameters) — no section of the build has added it, and a story whose logic depends on a function mutating the caller's variable through a `ref` parameter will silently operate on a local copy instead.

 Beyond the interpreter, the full play loop is built: routes are wired and access-gated, the library view lists accessible games for real, and play, undo, restart, character creation, save/load/export/import, upload, edit, and image/video serving are all real, working views — not stubs.
-A trust-gated plugin/discovery system (`engine_api.py`, `engine_services.py`, `engine_plugins/`) lets a game extend the interpreter with real Python for scheduling, location tracking, character occupancy, and skill checks, each a generic base a trusted game's own extension module can wrap.
+A trust-gated plugin/discovery system (`engine_api.py` and `engine_services.py` here, over `ink_engine`'s own plugins) lets a game extend the interpreter with real Python for scheduling, location tracking, character occupancy, and skill checks, each a generic base a trusted game's own extension module can wrap.
 Story images and video are anchored to the gallery's own `FileIndex` rows,